1755 - British expedition against Fort Beauséjour

 On June 1, the fleet anchored 8 km from Fort Beauséjour, near the mouth of the Sainte-Marguerite River (present-day Missaguash).

-On June 2, at 2:00 a.m., Vergor was informed by Acadian partisans of the arrival of the British fleet.
-He quickly assembled a force of some 1,350 men and requested help from Louisbourg.
+On June 2, at 2:00 a.m., Acadian partisans informed Vergor of the arrival of the British fleet.
+He quickly assembled a force of some 1,350 men and requested help from the fortress at Louisbourg.
 From the gathered troops, only 250 Acadians and 50 Micmac Indians joined the French garrison of Fort Beauséjour, bringing Vergor's force to a mere 460 men.
-The same day at 6:00 p.m., Monckton landed unopposed and encamped around Fort Lawrence.
-Monckton's force was augmented by 270 men from the 40th Foot forming the garrison.
+The same day at 6:00 p.m., Monckton landed his regiment unopposed and encamped around Fort Lawrence.
+The fort’s garrison of 270 men from the 40th Foot augmented his force.

 On June 3, the British held a council of war where it was resolved to push on and lay siege to Fort Beauséjour.